 To Helen.
 Who made the best Hungarian cookies with love.

 TIP: Make up the three fillings the day prior to baking.
-Just refrigerate them covered overnight, then allow to come to room temperature before making up the dough & rolling it out.
+Refrigerate them covered overnight, then allow to come to room temperature the next day before making up the dough & rolling it out.
 Also, you’ll need to get yourself a pastry cutter wheel to cut out the dough with a pretty fluted edge.
 Enjoy!